pramsey/pramsey.github.io/_posts/2011-08-12-proprietary-software-is-not-future-you.md

 Paul R

-PS – This blog is using blogger – we use it because it’s a great tool for the job, not just because it’s closed and proprietary!<br />&nbsp;
+PS – This blog is using blogger – we use it because it’s a great tool for the job, not just because it’s closed and proprietary!